 Next, pour in the apple cider vinegar and lemon juice, followed by the nutritional yeast, salt, turmeric and a dash of pepper.
 Mix well before adding in the spinach and peas.

-Once you've added all the ingredients to the pot, place back on the stove and heat over medium-low.
+Once you've added all the ingredients to the pot, place it back on the stove and heat over low.

 Continue to stir, making sure all the ingredients are mixed well.
 Once the spinach begins to wilt, remove the pasta from the heat and serve warm.